xlentelectronics/RC6502_MC6821_PIA_IO_Card/README.md

 ﻿# RC6502 MC6821 PIA IO Card

-To have IO possibilities with the RC6502, a IO Card with the MC6821 PIA has been developed.
-To connect the card to the RC6502, just place it in the Backplane.
-Via jumper J4 you can place the card in the address range you prefer.
-The included software examples use the base address $C000.
-The hardware and software are open licensed.
+To provide I/O capabilities with the RC6502, an I/O card with the MC6821 PIA has been developed.
+To connect the card to the RC6502, simply insert it into the backplane.
+You can place the card in the desired address range using jumper J4.
+The included software samples use the base address $C000.
+The hardware and software have been developed under an open license.

 ![Build MC6821 PIA IO Card](/RC6502_MC6821_PIA_Schematic/MC6821_PIA_IO_Card_TOP.jpg)
 ![Build MC6821 PIA IO Card](/RC6502_MC6821_PIA_Schematic/MC6821_PIA_IO_Card.jpg)